 Following the pledge to gain wider international consensus, a project has been funded by CEDAR to make progress with this work.

-- Professor Martin White (lead investigator)
+- Prof Martin White (lead investigator)

 - Dr Jean Adams

-- Professor Nita Forouhi
+- Prof Nita Forouhi

 - Mr Oliver Francis